 One of the most common causes of sudden facial swelling in your precious pooch is allergies or an allergic reaction.
 When your dog has an allergy, the area around the site where their internal system has come in contact with the contagion will have an inappropriate immune reaction.
-This causes excess liquid to flood the area in an attempt to eliminate the contaminant from the body which leads to the appearance of poofiness and swelling.
+This causes excess liquid to flood the area in an attempt to eliminate the contaminant from the body, which leads to the appearance of poofiness and swelling.

 Food allergies may sometimes cause swelling around the lips and muzzle in your dog, but aren’t as typical as other allergic reactions.
 The most common cause of facial swelling due to allergy is from bug bites such as spiders, bees, hornets, wasps or other common outdoor creepy crawlers.
 Your inquisitive pooch will often be walking with their nose to ground or smelling the roses and become inadvertently bitten or stung.
 Some dogs also try to eat bugs such as bees and become stung.
 Allergic reactions from pollen, dust, mold or other environmental allergens can also cause swelling localized to around the eyes or muzzle.
 Not to be forgotten is exposure to toxins.
 In this case, veterinary care can be critical.

 Another common cause of sudden facial swelling is dental issues.
 When a tooth or root area becomes infected, your dog’s mouth and surrounding tissues may swell up.
 This inflammation could be infection, pus, or general swelling due to irritation.
 Dogs also are known chewers and will often find inappropriate items such as sticks, toys or inedible household objects to chow down on.
 Pieces of these items can often become stuck in your dog’s mouth, causing irritation, infection, and sudden facial swelling.

 Your dog’s face may swell up suddenly, giving them a nearly comical, bubbly appearance.
 Poofiness may be cool or warm to the touch and their eyes or nose may water excessively.
-Facial swelling in and of itself is not a life-threatening condition for Fido, but it still isn’t always a laughing matter.
-In case of allergic reactions, severe bouts of allergies can cause swelling in other areas such as throat or nose, making it difficult for your dog to eat or breathe.
+Facial swelling in and of itself is not always a life-threatening condition for Fido, but it still isn’t a laughing matter.
+In the case of allergic reactions, severe bouts of allergies can cause swelling in other areas such as throat or nose, making it difficult for your dog to eat or breathe.
 If your dog has a foreign object in their mouth or dental issues, these will need antibiotics or surgical intervention to heal.